If you’ve searched for privacy oriented messaging apps

 Signal is probably on that list.
 By now you’ve probably heard about Signal the centralized, navy blue, metadata resistant messaging app, now anchored by an ex WhatsApp co-founder.

 Signal out of the box still lacks a bit of polish.
 When compared to competition like Telegram or Element/Matrix

 (As of 2020-10-20) No usernames, hiding phone number visibility.
 Unsending messages with no trace.
 End to end group calls on the desktop, signup via the desktop app and better group management.
 All of these are partially or completely missing in Signal as of today.

 UPDATE: Good news, these are getting fixed with Signal v5.0+

-Today we’ll Tweak Signal so you have a more private Signal experience than before.
+Let’s tweak Signal so you have a better Signal experience than before

 I am going to use Signal a free VoIP number that I got online.
 Remember, don’t use this number for anything other than Signal or phone number based messaging apps.
 You don’t want people to call you on this number, you aren’t paying for it and you can’t claim it is entirely yours.

 You got to use it because, as of today Signal uses phone numbers as a way for people to signup and you have to maintain that number for future logins.

 Competition like Telegram offers a solution by sending the OTP codes to previously logged in devices.
 Signal says this is changing soon and I would reckon they would start phone number less signups.
 Once you have a number, in my case I used TextNow.
 This is your public username, no point in hiding this until Signal switches to non phone number based identifiers.

 TIP: Try Session, a fork of Signal without phone numbers and IP address masking.